fbpx

 1. Ask questions

 When we ask questions we give a chance to other people to express themselves.
 Through their answers, we can tell from what angle they perceive the issue and this broadens our understanding.
 From there we can respond effectively, bearing in mind the ideological divide that exists between us and mirroring their concerns in our responses.
-Questions help us map out any disconnect between our different point of views and hence enabling us to present effective arguments.
+Questions help us map out any disconnect between our different points of view hence enabling us to present effective arguments.

 A downside to this would be asking too many questions that might make the other person feel stupefied and agitated.